What: Seed grants for up to $15,000

-The Office of the Vice President for Research and Economic Development and the Proteomics and Bioanalysis Core will review proposals according to these general criteria (100 point scale):
+Proposals will be reviewed by Office of the Vice President for Research and Economic Development and the Proteomics and Bioanalysis Core.
+The proposals will be reviewed according to these general selection criteria (100 point scale):

-In addition to the general criteria, reviewers also will evaluate based on quality and the extent to which the project truly take advantages of novel proteomics techniques.
-We encourage you to leverage current resources or departmental/school cost-sharing to ensure the success of the project.
+In addition to the general criteria, proposals will also be evaluated based on quality and the extent to which the project truly takes advantage of novel proteomics techniques.
+Leveraging current resources or departmental/school cost-sharing to ensure the success of the project is encouraged.

 Applicants can request Proteomics Core vouchers for projects of no more than a 1-year duration.
-Prior to issuance of the award, all necessary regulatory approvals must be in place.
-A final report is due within 60 days after the conclusion of the funding period, summarizing the results in relation to the applicant's stated goals.
+Prior to issuance of the award, all regulatory approvals needed to conduct the work must be in place.
+A final report is due within 60 days after the conclusion of the funding period summarizing the results in relation to the stated goals of the application.

-We will track external funding success related to a Proteomics Core award.
+External funding success related to a Proteomics Core award will be tracked.

 Applications will be considered on a rolling basis until funds are exhausted.